aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/connectiondatasourcetype/_index.md

 ```

 Worksheet data source created by the Spreadsheet Data Model.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use WorksheetDataModel enum.
 This property will be removed 12 months later since September 2017.
 Aspose apologizes for any inconvenience you may have experienced.

 ### TEXT_BASED_SOURCE {#TEXT-BASED-SOURCE}
 ```